CrayLabs/SmartSim/doc/ensemble.rst

 1. :ref:`Application Consumer Script<app_con_prefix_ensemble>`: This script is encapsulated
    within a SmartSim ``Model`` in the ``Experiment`` driver script.
-The script requests the prefixed tensors placed by the consumer script.
+The script requests the prefixed tensors placed by the producer script.
 The source code example is available in the dropdown below for convenient customization.

 .. dropdown:: Application Consumer Script source code